Make Alternatives in 2025: From Low Cost Tools to Enterprise Solutions

 Cons

-• Lacks enterprise-grade features like permissions and audit logs.
+• Lacks enterprise features such as fine-grained permissions and audit logs.

 n8n – Best for developers open-source flexibility